 - Information about how to make a complaint or raise concerns was available.
-Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance, although not all staff were aware of the recommended timescales for responding to complaints and not all patients had received information about the health ombudsman. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
 It acted as a result to improve the quality of care.
+The practice had reviewed the appointments and telephone systems following complaints about accessing appointments.
+A new telephone messaging system was introduced in June 2017 and the appointments had been restructured to add more "on the day" appointments.
+In addition, the practice had recruited an advanced nurse practitioner and a paramedic practitioner who offered triage support to reception staff during busy call times.